Immune system – the primary defense mechanism

 • STRESS MANAGEMENT

-Stress can be good, but if the body has no time to recuperate and the strain continues, stress can even suppress the immune system, increasing susceptibility to colds and other illnesses.
+Stress can be good, but if the body has no time to recuperate and the strain continues, stress can even suppress the immune system, increasing susceptibility to colds and other illnesses.14

 • BALANCED DIET

 Poor nutrition can have a negative effect on the immune system.
 Therefore, a balanced diet is good for the body, and it includes fruits and vegetables that are rich in vitamins and minerals.
-Primarily, Vitamin C, Vitamin B6, and Vitamin E are known for their health-promoting effects.
+Certain vitamins, including vitamins A, C, D, and E contribute to normal immune system function and overall health.15

 • SUFFICIENT SLEEP